 The Lineola was gone, taking the Red Queen with it.
 “They cast off immediately after they returned,” Q said.
 He had secretly placed a camera in the marina and had watched from the safety and comfort of the MI6 safe house near the Guggenheim.
 Kacie was there too, now, pacing back and forth while arguing with someone in London; and two armed security officers stood at opposite ends of the house, presumably a third on watch outside.

 Q’s laptop showed Venice and the northern Adriatic with a radar satellite overlay.
-The position of the Lineola was marked clearly, its heading due west.
+The position of the Lineola was marked clearly, its heading due east.
 “This satellite’s almost out of range,” Q said, and they watched together as the yacht drifted off the top of the screen.
 “It will be twenty minutes before another comes round.”

 James checked her phone again.
 Still nothing.
 “No luck tracking down Felicity?” she asked him.